Cholent Jazzed up: Chestnut Mushroom Soup Recipe

 There’s plenty of room for you to improvise as well.

 Just as long as you don’t ruin it with onion or garlic powder, or all those powders mysteriously, euphemistically and deceivingly called broth, bouillon, consommé and whatnot.
 Here’s what I threw in my crock pot, which I plugged minutes before candle lighting.
 Medium-low temperature.
-It was honestly one of the best soups I ever tasted, so you might even want to do what I did on any old night dinner as well: throw everything in the crock pot in the morning, plug it and forget it, then enjoy a fabulous soup at dinner time.
+This Mushroom Chestnut soup was honestly one of the best soups I ever tasted, so you might even want to do what I did on any old week night dinner as well: throw everything in the crock pot in the morning, plug it and forget it, then enjoy a fabulous soup at dinner time.

-Black barley or black rice impart a rich dark shade, hold their shape during the long cooking, and as easy on your digestion.
+They hold their shape during the long cooking, and are easy on your digestion.
 I even use them in rice puddings and salads.
 You will have no trouble finding either grain in health food stores.

 Just before serving, adjust the texture if necessary with a little hot water, and add a little salt and pepper if the soup needs it.

 - 1 1/2 cups black barley or black rice (also called forbidden rice)